BidhanRatna/MindNest/README.md

 MindNest fosters a sense of belonging for anyone struggling with emotional challenges.
 Privacy and compassion are at the heart of the platform.

 # Hello this is Arjun
+# HI, I AM AANA.
+NICE TO MEET YOU.
 Hi I again made the changes, I am a shameless guy haha

 thi sis hte first change.